Brooklyn Bridge

-The Brooklyn Bridge is a hybrid cable-stayed/suspension bridge in New York City, spanning the East River between the boroughs of Manhattan and Brooklyn.
+The Brooklyn Bridge is a cable-stayed suspension bridge in New York City, spanning the East River between the boroughs of Manhattan and Brooklyn.
 Opened on May 24, 1883, the Brooklyn Bridge was the first fixed crossing of the East River.
-It was also the longest suspension bridge in the world at the time of its opening, with a main span of 1595.5 ft and a deck 127 ft above mean high water.
+It was also the longest suspension bridge in the world when opened, with a main span of 1595.5 ft and a deck 127 ft above mean high water.
 The span was originally called the New York and Brooklyn Bridge or the East River Bridge but was officially renamed the Brooklyn Bridge in 1915.

-Proposals for a bridge connecting Manhattan and Brooklyn were first made in the early 19th century, which eventually led to the construction of the current span, designed by John A. Roebling.
+Proposals for a bridge connecting Manhattan and Brooklyn were first made in the early 19th century; these plans evolved into what is now the Brooklyn Bridge, designed by John A. Roebling.
 The project's chief engineer, his son Washington Roebling, contributed further design work, assisted by the latter's wife, Emily Warren Roebling.
-Construction started in 1870, with the Tammany Hall-controlled New York Bridge Company overseeing construction, although numerous controversies and the novelty of the design prolonged the project over thirteen years.
-Since opening, the Brooklyn Bridge has undergone several reconfigurations, having carried horse-drawn vehicles and elevated railway lines until 1950.
+Construction started in 1870 and was overseen by the New York Bridge Company, which in turn was controlled by the Tammany Hall political machine.
+Numerous controversies and the novelty of the design prolonged the project over thirteen years.
+After opening, the Brooklyn Bridge underwent several reconfigurations, having carried horse-drawn vehicles and elevated railway lines until 1950.
 To alleviate increasing traffic flows, additional bridges and tunnels were built across the East River.
-Following gradual deterioration, the Brooklyn Bridge has been renovated several times, including in the 1950s, 1980s, and 2010s.
+Due to gradual deterioration, the Brooklyn Bridge was renovated several times, including in the 1950s, 1980s, and 2010s.

-The Brooklyn Bridge is the southernmost of the four toll-free vehicular bridges connecting Manhattan Island and Long Island, with the Manhattan Bridge, the Williamsburg Bridge, and the Queensboro Bridge to the north.
+The Brooklyn Bridge is the southernmost of five vehicular bridges connecting Manhattan Island and Long Island, with the Manhattan Bridge, the Williamsburg Bridge, the Queensboro Bridge, and the Robert F. Kennedy Bridge (formerly known as the Triborough Bridge) to the north.
 Only passenger vehicles and pedestrian and bicycle traffic are permitted.
-A major tourist attraction since its opening, the Brooklyn Bridge has become an icon of New York City.
-Over the years, the bridge has been used as the location of various stunts and performances, as well as several crimes and attacks.
-The Brooklyn Bridge has been designated a National Historic Landmark, a New York City landmark, and a National Historic Civil Engineering Landmark.
+A major tourist attraction since it opened, the Brooklyn Bridge has become an icon of New York City.
+Over the years, the bridge has been used for stunts and performances, as well as several crimes, attacks and vandalism.
+The Brooklyn Bridge is designated a National Historic Landmark, a New York City landmark, and a National Historic Civil Engineering Landmark.

 Description

-The Brooklyn Bridge, an early example of a steel-wire suspension bridge, uses a hybrid cable-stayed/suspension bridge design, with both vertical and diagonal suspender cables.
+The Brooklyn Bridge, an early example of a steel-wire suspension bridge, uses a hybrid design combining elements of cable-stayed and suspension bridges, with both vertical and diagonal suspender cables.
 Its stone towers are neo-Gothic, with characteristic pointed arches.
-The New York City Department of Transportation (NYCDOT), which maintains the bridge, says that its original paint scheme was "Brooklyn Bridge Tan" and "Silver", although a writer for The New York Post states that it was originally entirely "Rawlins Red".
+The New York City Department of Transportation (NYCDOT), which maintains the bridge, says that its original paint scheme was "Brooklyn Bridge Tan" and "Silver", but other accounts state that it was originally entirely "Rawlins Red".